Comparison of theory and experiment for radiative characteristics in neutral thulium: Results

 The experimental and theoretical branching ratios are reasonably consistent with each other and align with the expectations of a simplified one-electron model.
 For example, consider the series with the upper level at \num{32217.195}~cm$^{-1}$.
 The strongest transition corresponds to an effectively one-electron $7s \to 6p$ transition, while conserving the total angular momentum $J$.
 Following that, the second strongest transition is also the same one-electron transition but with a change in $J$ from $9/2$ to $7/2$.
 The weaker transitions involve effectively two-electron processes: $(7s,4f) \to (6s,5d)$ transitions.
 Similar considerations for the series originating from the level at \num{35682.251}~cm$^{-1}$ reveal that the lines induced by the $6p \to 6s$ one-electron transition are stronger than those resulting from the $5d \to 4f$ transition.
 In this case, the suppressed transition probability to the level at \num{21120.836}~cm$^{-1}$ can be attributed to an additional rearrangement involving the twelve $4f$ electrons, characterized by $^3F_4$ rather than $^3H_6$ quantum numbers.
 Lastly, all the lines starting from the level at \num{33943.282}~cm$^{-1}$ are weak.
 They are either produced by $6p \to 5d$ transitions accompanied by rearrangement of $4f$ electrons or by a $6s \to 4f$ transition with $\Delta l = 3$.
 Although our calculations generally capture the trend in this series, the transition probabilities are below our calculation capabilities.
 We also offer a comparison of these branching ratios in Fig.~\ref{fig:Tmint} presented as normalized line intensity distributions.

-It should be noted that in Table~\ref{tab:prob_new} the transition wave numbers, which are starting from the upper level 32217.195 cm$^{-1}$ differ from the ones determined in our spectrum, being by about 0.04 cm$^{-1}$ lower.
-This difference might be possibly caused by relating these transition frequencies rather to the strongest hfs component (see, for instance, upper panel in Fig.~\ref{fig:Zeeman}) and not to the center of gravity.
-Let us mention that for all other branches in Tables~\ref{tab:prob_WL97_comp} – \ref{tab:prob_new} the transition frequencies determined from our spectrum are in agreement within 0.01 cm$^{-1}$ with the presented NIST values, as well as with the values in~\cite{wic_97}.
+It should be noted that in Table~\ref{tab:prob_new} the transition wave numbers, which are starting from the upper level 32217.195 cm$^{-1}$ \st{differ from the ones determined in our spectrum, being by about 0.04 cm$^{-1}$ lower} are about 0.04~cm$^{-1}$ lower than determined in our spectrum.
+This difference might be \st{possibly} caused by relating these transition frequencies \st{rather} to the strongest hfs component (see, for instance, upper panel in Fig.~\ref{fig:Zeeman}) \st{and not} rather than to the center of gravity.
+Let us mention that for all other branches in Tables~\ref{tab:prob_WL97_comp} – \ref{tab:prob_new} the transition frequencies determined from our spectrum are in agreement within 0.01 cm$^{-1}$ with the presented NIST values, as well as with the values in Ref.~\cite{wic_97}.